December 16, 2025

 If you already have your own individual phone plan through a carrier and wish to add more lines to it – rather than setting up a whole new service all together – you may be able to do that through your online account (varies by carrier).

-How to Add Lines to Your T-Mobile Plan:
+How to add lines to your T-Mobile plan:

-Note that all lines must be on the same plan tier (so, for example, if you have the T-Mobile Experience Beyond plan, the additional lines will also need to be on that plan to receive the multi-line discount).
+1. Log into your account on the T-Life app or through T-Mobile.com, go to “Add a line,” and follow the prompts.
+Note: All lines must be on the same plan tier (for example, if you have the T-Mobile Experience Beyond plan, the additional lines have to be on that plan to get the multi-line discount).

-How to Add Lines to Your AT&T Plan:
+How to add lines to your AT&T plan:

 1. Log into your account on the AT&T app or through AT&T.com, go to “Add a device” or “Add a line,” and follow the prompts.
+Note that with AT&T’s Unlimited Your Way plans, you can mix and match different lines on different unlimited tiers.

-3. If someone already has an AT&T line and you want to move it onto your account, you’ll need to perform a Change of Responsibility.
-To complete this, you can call AT&T’s customer service or start the process online through the Transfer of Billing portal.
+3. If someone already has an AT&T line and you want to move it onto your account, call AT&T’s customer service to do a Change of Responsibility or go online to the Transfer of Billing portal.

-Unlike most family plans, AT&T also offers a feature called SplitPay, where each line can pay their share (rather than the account holder paying for all the lines).
+Unlike most family plans, AT&T offers a feature called SplitPay, where each line can pay their share (rather than the account holder paying for all the lines).
 This would be a good opportunity to teach teenagers money responsibility, while ultimately still maintaining control over their phone service.

-How to Add Lines to Your Verizon Plan:
+How to add lines to your Verizon plan:

 1. Log into your myPlan account on the Verizon app or through Verizon.com, go to: